philnguyen/termination/README.md

   Outputs are results of individual programs.

 * To generate the benchmark results in `Figure 10`, run `make benchmark-dynamic`.
-  If the machine has less that 4G of memory, some of the benchmarks may be aborted in the middle.
+  If the machine was given too little memory, some benchmarks may be aborted in the middle.

 ##### Checking results from other tools